N-C-04/startup/README.md

 Our design features a contoured memory foam core, breathable fabric cover, and adjustable clasp for 360° support.
 The pillow folds into a compact travel pouch that clips to your luggage.

-### Key features
+### Key Features (Website)

-- Compact & Portable: compresses up to 50% of its size
+- Secure login and user profile management
+- Interactive product customization (color, fabric, add-ons)
+- Shopping cart and secure checkout
+- Order tracking and history
-- Multi-use: doubles as lumbar support
+- Real-time customer support chat
-- Sleep monitoring system: be able to see your sleep wuality from your phone
-- Premium memory foam: superior support for your head and neck
-- Breathable, washable cover: for hygiene
+- Sleep score dashboard for connected pillow users

 ### Technologies